Richardsl/heatmap-calendar-obsidian/README.md

 ## Colors:
 You don't need to supply any colors, the calendar uses green by default, just like Github.
-If you do supply colors, the first index will be considered the default color.
+If you do supply colors to *calendarData.colors*, the first index will be considered the new default color.

-Add a custom color to each event by specifying the name you gave the color in calendarData.colors.
+Add a custom color to each entry by specifying the name you gave the color in calendarData.colors.
-You can even use multiple colors in the same calendar, just use different colors for different events.
+You can even use multiple colors in the same calendar, just use different colors for different entries.

-The color schemes used in the examples was created at [leonardocolor.io](https://leonardocolor.io).
+The color schemes used in the examples were created at [leonardocolor.io](https://leonardocolor.io).

 ## Intensity:
 The "Intensity" means which intensity of color to use, for instance from light-green to dark-green.
 The plugin currently supports five intensities, and they will be distributed between the highest and lowest number you pass to "intensity".
-***e.g*** if the number range 0-100 is used, numbers between 1-20 would map to the ligthest color, 40-60 would map to mid intensity color, and 80-100 would map to max intensity.
+If the number range 0-100 is used, numbers between 1-20 would map to the ligthest color, 40-60 would map to mid intensity color, and 80-100 would map to max intensity.

 Dataview's time variables are supported without any conversion, as they return milliseconds by default.
-***e.g***  **[time:: 1 hours, 35 minutes] => intensity: page.time**
+**[time:: 1 hours, 35 minutes] => intensity: page.time**

 ## Notes:
 - See the [EXAMPLE VAULT](https://github.com/Richardsl/heatmap-calendar-obsidian/tree/master/EXAMPLE_VAULT) if you want to test out the examples.
-- Not tested on phone/small screens
-- Doesn't adapt to darkmode yet
 - Week starts on Monday, not configurable yet
 - Date format is YYYY-MM-DD, if your daily note filename is something else, [you can use JS to change it in the loop](https://github.com/Richardsl/heatmap-calendar-obsidian/discussions/2)